Diego Schwartzman: Early life

 Schwartzman is of Ashkenazi Jewish descent, and is the son of Ricardo Sebastián and Silvana Schwartzman.
 He was born and resides in Buenos Aires, Argentina.
 During the Holocaust, his Polish-Jewish maternal great-grandfather was put on a train to a Nazi concentration camp.
 The coupling that connected two of the train's cars broke, allowing his great-grandfather and others inside one car to escape.
 His great-grandfather brought his family by boat from Germany to Argentina.
 His father's ancestors emigrated from Russia to Argentina by boat.

 Growing up, Schwartzman played tennis at Club Náutico Hacoaj, a Jewish-Argentine sports club in Buenos Aires that was established by and for Jews who were not allowed to join other sports clubs in the city in the early 20th century.
 At junior tournaments, Schwartzman often faced antisemitic catcalls.
 On the ATP Tour, he has endured less antisemitism, but at the 2017 US Open, a spectator shouted, "Jewish people are not allowed here" in the direction of Schwartzman.

 Schwartzman's family owned a successful clothing and jewelry company.
 However, around the time Schwartzman was born, the family became quite poor because of the Argentine great depression.
 To afford the expenses of tennis, Schwartzman and his mother would sell bracelets at his junior tennis tournaments.

-Schwartzman has two brothers (one a computer programmer, the other a travel agent) and a sister (a lawyer).
+Schwartzman has two brothers (one a software developer, the other a travel agent) and a sister (a lawyer).
 Schwartzman's nickname is El Peque (an abbreviation of the word "pequeño", meaning "Shorty" in Spanish).